Monthly Board Meeting

 Please be reminded that anyhomeowner that begins or completes any work that would require the submittal of their plans to the MAC prior to submitting their plans may be called to a hearing before the Board of Directors.
 The standard fine for this violation of procedure is two-hundred and fifty dollars, ($250.00) along with any related expenses incurred to resolve the issue to the satisfaction of the MAC and Board of Directors.

 Architectural applicataions can be found on the Carmel Mountain Ranch website under the Design and Review tab.
 Select the link for MAC Application.
-Once the application form is completed, please mail, fax or email to Chanel Nelson, Architectural Coordinator.
+Once the application form is completed, please mail, fax or email to the Architectural Coordinator listed below.

 9665 Chesapeake Drive Suite 300